Dadudekc/TROOP/README.md

 ---

 ## **Contributing**
 We welcome contributions!
 Please fork the repository, create a branch, and submit a pull request.
-For major changes, open an issue to discuss your ideas.
+For major changes, open an issue to discuss your project-ideas.

 ---